-Canonical tags are metadata used to indicate which web page on a list of pages is the original or canonical page.
-This page will have all the information contained in the other pages, but not duplicated.
-When a robot comes looking for your content, it can easily index your site without having to go through each of the links on each page.
+Canonical tags are metadata used to indicate which web page from a list of pages is the original or canonical page.
+This original page contains all the essential information without duplication.
+When a search engine robot crawls your website, it can efficiently index your site without the need to traverse every link on each page.

 What are Canonical Tags?

 A canonical tag tells the browser that this particular page should be indexed as a single document.
 It is “canon”.
 It also means that any reference to this particular page will use the URL of this one (rather than one of the others).
 This makes your pages easier to find.

 The HTML page that contains an article with short code </nowiki> is the same as all the other pages on your site.
 However, in order to make it easy for search engines and humans to index your site, you need a way to mark it as being “canonical”.